PhillipChaffee/datasciencecoursera/03 - Getting and Cleaning Data/Course Project/CodeBook.md

 ##How to read the variables

--There are only 66 variables included from the original data.
+- There are only 66 variables included from the original data.
 They are the measurements pertaining to the mean and standard deviation for each filtered axial signal

--Each variable in this data set is the mean/average value of the original data set value, averaged for the current subject and activity.
+- Each variable in this data set is the mean/average value of the original data set value, averaged for the current subject and activity.

--So row one column one is the average of the tBodyAccmeanX measurements gathered for subject one while walking.
+- So row one column one is the average of the tBodyAccmeanX measurements gathered for subject one while walking.

--Measurements prefixed by t are time domain signals captured at a constant rate of 50 Hz.
+- Measurements prefixed by t are time domain signals captured at a constant rate of 50 Hz.
   Measurements prefixed by f are frequency domain signals gathered by applying a Fast Fourier Transform (FFT).

 ##Variable Descriptions